-=Note The 5 percent (.05) credit cannot be claimed if the Dependent Care Assistance Program Tax Credit is claimed.
+ENOTE The 5 percent (.05) credit cannot be claimed if the Dependent Care Assistance Program Tax Credit is claimed.

-Line 9 - Add the amounts on Lines 7 and 8, and write the result.
+Line 9 - Add the amounts on Lines 7 and 8, and write the result on Line 9.
 This is your Employee Child Care Tax Credit.